Free Lessons

 This brings up another important reason to Work with a Copy first when making major changes AND Backup, Backup, Backup!

-Katherine Bradshaw OP @Reply
+Katherine Bradshaw @Reply

 4 years ago